It is super easy to make yogurt using our Bacillus Bulgaricus yogurt starter culture.

 All you need is a pack of Bacillus Bulgaricus starter and milk.
 You can use a yogurt maker of course but it is absolutely not required.

 Here is how to make yogurt using just items you find at home.

 First, find some containers to make the yogurt in.
 Mason jars work best, however any type of container you are comfortable with will work just as well.

-The instructions below are for 2 liters (1/2 gallon) of milk so you need to make more or less than that, adjust them accordingly.
+The instructions below are for 1 liter (a quart) of milk so you need to make more or less than that, adjust them accordingly.

 - Bring the milk to a gentle boil.
 The milk should boil in order to kill any existing bacteria in it, which could react with the Lactobacillus Bulgaricus.
 Milk boils at about 212°F / 100°C. Be careful not to burn it, otherwise your yogurt will inherit the burnt taste.

 - Cool the milk down to 110°F / 43°C. The easiest way to test for the right temperature is to dip your pinky finger in the milk – if you can comfortably count to 5 then the milk is just right.

 - Move the milk to a separate processing container.
 You can use multiple smaller containers too.